 - Chief Medical Officer, Emory University Hospital

-- Dr. Khanna collaborates with Winship's gynecologic cancer teams to deliver top care to patients.
-She currently investigates the use of robotic surgery to manage ovarian, endometrial, and cervical cancers.
+- Dr. Khanna collaborates with Winship's gynecologic cancer teams to deliver top care to patients with ovarian, endometrial, and cervical cancers.

 - Director, Pelvic Surgery Fellowship, Department of Gynecology and Obstetrics, Emory University School of Medicine

 - Dr. Patel specializes in the treatment of genitourinary and gynecological malignancies as well as the use of high-dose rate brachytherapy and stereotactic body radiation therapy.

 - Assistant Professor, Department of Radiation Oncology, Emory University School of Medicine